Springbrook Waterfalls are arguably some of the best waterfalls in South East Queensland!

 Both jump-off points have free car parking spaces available and the trailheads are clearly signposted.

-There are also toilet amenities and picnic areas next to the parking lot at Tallanbana which you can make use of before and after your Springbrook waterfalls adventure.
+There are also toilet amenities and picnic areas next to the parking lot at Tallanbana which you can make use of before and after the waterfall adventure.

 Twin Falls Circuit is a 4km moderate hike that takes the average person around 2 hours to complete.

 It doesn’t matter where you begin the Twin Falls Circuit, whether you head down the trail to the left from Canyon Lookout (clockwise) or you decide to head down the trail to the right from Tallanbana Picnic Area (anti-clockwise).
-Both trails will take you right down to the base of these Springbrook waterfalls.
+Both trails will take you right down to the base of Twin Falls.

 WHAT TO EXPECT AT THESE SPRINGBROOK WATERFALLS

-If you began the hike from Tallanbana Picnic Area, you’ll cross a wooden bridge at the very top of Twin Falls and it’s a 15-minute walk down the trail to reach the base of this Springbrook waterfall.
+If you began the hike from Tallanbana Picnic Area, you’ll cross a wooden bridge at the very top of Twin Falls and it’s a 15-minute walk down the trail to reach the base of the main falls.

 When you first lay eyes on Twin Falls, it’s easy to see how it got its name.
 The waterfall is broken up into two streams, one has quite a heavy flow of water whereas the other one is a bit of a trickle.